-“I would love to write, blog, sell items, and my book.
+“I would love to write, blog, publish, market and sell my book.
 Where and how do I get started?
 How do people find me?
 How do I know if I’ve been found??”

 7 Tips for the Beginner

 - The first thing I would suggest is to ask yourself what do you enjoy reading, researching, or learning about?